CROCS: A Two-Stage Clustering Framework for Behaviour-Centric Consumer Segmentation with Smart Meter Data: CROCS: The Two-Stage Consumer Clustering Framework

 \subsection{Stage One: Clustering Consumers' Daily Load Profiles}

-Broadly speaking, the first stage of our proposed methodology clusters periodic units of individual long time series that are relevant for the analysis at hand.
-Depending on the domain, these periods could span seconds, minutes, hours, days, weeks, months, quarters or years.
-For example, machine operation cycles could produce periodic time series with short periods measured in minutes, retail demand may produce time series with weekly periods, and agricultural yields with yearly periods.
-While smart meter time series may contain various periods (e.g. weeks or years) that could be clustered in the first stage of the CROCS framework, we cluster the 24-hour diurnal period as it is the fundamental periodic unit of energy consumption.
+The first stage of CROCS addresses the fundamental challenge of representing each consumer's load behaviour for clustering in a way that is compact, yet faithful to their behavioural diversity.
+Rather than the popular approach of collapsing a consumer's entire history into a single aggregate profile, stage one independently clusters each consumer's DLPs.
+The resulting cluster prototypes capture an interpretable summary of the consumer's typical diurnal consumption patterns in a \textbf{Representative Load Set} \textbf{(RLS)}.
+As a flexible unsupervised representation, the RLS can be adapted to the inherent complexity of each consumer’s load behaviour, such that consumers with simple regular routines may require only a few representative patterns, while those with more diverse usage could be characterised by richer sets.
+While smart meter time series contain various natural periods (e.g. weeks or years), stage one clusters the 24-hour diurnal period as it is the fundamental periodic unit of energy consumption.

+In a more general context, this first stage clusters periodic units of long time series to derive representations for those series.
+Depending on the time series domain, the periods could span minutes (e.g. machine operation cycles), weeks (e.g. retail demand), or years (e.g. agricultural yields).
+We therefore introduce notation for a general dataset composed of long time series produced by $m$ distinct entities.
+For the $i\textsuperscript{th}$ entity, suppose we have observed $p_i$ periods, each consisting of $\phi$ measurements taken at regular intervals.

-We now consider a dataset containing long time series produced by $m$ distinct entities.
-Suppose that we have observed $p_i$ periods for the $i\textsuperscript{th}$ entity, with $\phi$ measurements per period, taken at regular intervals.
-Acknowledging that our methodology could be applied to other time series fitting this format, we shall proceed with our discussion in the context of smart meter time series where $m$ represents the number of distinct consumers, $p_i$ represents the number of days of data considered for the $i\textsuperscript{th}$ consumer, and $\phi$ relates to the sampling frequency of the observations (e.g. $\phi = 24$ or $48$ for hourly or half-hourly sampling rates respectively).
-The $i\textsuperscript{th}$ consumer's long time series can then be represented as $\xx_i = $, where $x_{i,j}$ is the energy consumption of the $i\textsuperscript{th}$ consumer through time $j$.
+Having thus acknowledged the general case, we constrain subsequent discussion to the context of smart meter time series data.
+As such, $m$ represents the number of distinct consumers, $p_i$ represents the number of days of data considered for the $i\textsuperscript{th}$ consumer, and $\phi$ relates to the sampling frequency of the observations (e.g. $\phi = 24$ or $48$ for hourly or half-hourly sampling rates respectively).
+We denote the $i\textsuperscript{th}$ consumer's long time series as where $x_{i,j}$ is the energy consumption of the $i\textsuperscript{th}$ consumer through time $j$.
 Equally, with the $i\textsuperscript{th}$ consumer's $\ell\textsuperscript{th}$ DLP represented as $\xx_{i}^{\ell} =